Meera (1945 film): Casting

 While Subbulakshmi was cast as Meera, her stepdaughter Radha was recruited to play the character's younger version.
 To prepare for the part, Subbulakshmi decided to go to all the places where Meera had wandered in search of the elusive Krishna, and worship at all the temples where she worshipped.
 Honnappa Bhagavathar was the first choice to play Meera's husband Rana.
-Although he accepted the role, ultimately he was not hired.
+Although he accepted the offer, he was ultimately not hired.
 In a 1990 interview he recalled, "I had met Sadasivam, and after discussions he told me that he would make arrangements for an advance payment and agreement, but I never heard from him again."
-An undisclosed person suggested P. U. Chinnappa, but Dungan refused, as he felt Chinnappa was "uncouth" and lacked the "regal presence" needed for the role.
-Chittoor Nagayya, who Dungan recommended, was eventually chosen for the part.
-According to Dungan, he "proved the right choice for a Rajput king".
+Dungan refused a suggestion to cast P. U. Chinnappa as he felt the actor was "uncouth" and lacked the "regal presence" needed for the role.
+Dungan successfully recommended Chittoor Nagayya, who he felt "proved the right choice for a Rajput king".

 The husband-and-wife comedy duo N. S. Krishnan and T. A. Mathuram were supposed to have appeared in Meera.
 However, Krishnan was arrested in December 1944 as a suspect in the Lakshmikanthan murder case, and he was replaced by T. S. Durairaj, who portrayed Narendran; Madhuram did not remain on the project.
 T. S. Mani and M. G. Ramachandran shared the role of a minister named Jayamal.
 This was the only film in which two future Bharat Ratna laureates (Ramachandran and Subbulakshmi) acted.
 Baby Kamala, a girl, was chosen to act as the male Krishna.